Mt Albert Grammar School Mt Albert Grammar School

 Units of work

-• Independence - practice the state of being independent while preparing for and participating in a surf camp
+• Independence - students practice the state of being independent while preparing for and participating in a surf camp

-• Judgement - practice making considered decisions or coming to sensible conclusions while preparing for and completing the Whanganui Journey.
+• Judgement - students practice making considered decisions or coming to sensible conclusions while preparing for and completing the Whanganui Journey.

-• Perseverance - practice persisting in doing something despite difficulty or delay in achieving success by preparing for and completing a timed mountain biking circuit.
+• Perseverance - students practice persisting in doing something despite difficulty or delay in achieving success by preparing for and completing a timed mountain biking circuit.

-• Perspective & Gratitude - take in the big picture view through a Solo camping experience designed to help you show gratitude.
+• Perspective & Gratitude - students take in the big picture view through a Solo camping experience designed to help you show gratitude.

 Click here for the MAGS Outdoor Instagram page: https://www.instagram.com/mags_outdoored/